anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 ### Step 14: Running the Python Program

-Congratulations.
-You have finished writing a Python program for matching with ActiveMatcher, and now you can run the program.
-To do so, open a terminal and navigate to the directory that you wrote your 'example.py' file in.
-Then run the following command.
-Once the program is finished, it will output true_positives, 'precision', 'recall', and 'f1':
+You have finished writing a Python program for matching with ActiveMatcher.
+To run this program, open a terminal and navigate to the directory that you wrote your 'example.py' file in.
+Then run the following command, which will output true_positives, 'precision', 'recall', and 'f1':

 ```
 python3 example.py